-The Fibonacci sequence.
-It’s the ultimate support for turning STEM (science, technology, engineering, and math) into STEAM (add art).
-It turns out that math is everywhere in nature and winding its way into some of our favorite artistic and architectural subjects.
+The Fibonacci sequence can be found everywhere in nature.
+It’s the ultimate catalyst for turning STEM (science, technology, engineering, and math) into STEAM (add art).
+The influence of math in nature often finds its way into our favorite artistic and architectural subjects.

-If you divide any number in the sequence by the one before it you’ll get 1.618.
-This calculation is called Phi, also known as the Golden Ratio, and also found in nature—and used in art—all the time.
+If you divide any number in the sequence by the one before it, you’ll get 1.618, also known as Phi (ϕ).
+This calculation is called the Golden Ratio.
+And it’s found in nature—and in art—all the time.

-The Fibonacci sequence and the corresponding Golden Ratio show up time and again: The way trees branch, the number of petals on a flower, the bracts of a pinecone, pineapple scales, sea shells, succulents, beehives, spiral galaxies, tornadoes, even in human proportions… Fibonacci is everywhere.
+The Golden Ratio shows up repeatedly in the way trees branch, the number of petals on a flower, the bracts of a pinecone, pineapple scales, sea shells, succulents, beehives, spiral galaxies, tornadoes, and even in human proportions.
+The Fibonacci sequence is everywhere.

-These numbers and their relationship obviously play a large part in the natural world and, so, are extremely helpful for artists to understand.
-To demonstrate this principle to your students, try dividing a rectangle in class using the Golden Ratio, like this:
+These numbers and their relationship play an important part in the natural world and are, therefore, extremely helpful for artists to understand.
+To demonstrate this principle to your students, try dividing a rectangle in class using the Golden Ratio:

-Have you taught Fibonacci or the Golden Ratio to your art students?
-Share your tips and tricks in the comments below!
+Have you taught the Fibonacci sequence or Golden Ratio to your art students?
+What tips can you share with fellow teachers?